- Peer Review

-The BES journals operate a single-blind confidential peer-review process.
+The BES journals operate a single-blind confidential peer-review process, for a summary see here.
 Author names are not concealed.
 Editors and reviewers are expected to handle the manuscripts confidentially and must not disclose any details to anyone outside of the review process.

 Reviewers also have the right to confidentiality and their names are not revealed to authors unless they choose to sign their review.
 Peer review comments should remain confidential even after a manuscript receives a final decision.
 If deemed appropriate for peer review by journal editors manuscripts are normally reviewed by two independent experts in the relevant area.
 All correspondence between an author, editor, and peer reviewer should remain in confidence unless explicit consent has been given by all parties, including the journal, or unless there are exceptional ethical or legal circumstances that require identities or details of the correspondence to be revealed.